 The botulinum toxins are a group of seven related neurotoxins produced by the spore-forming bacillus Clostridium botulinum and two other Clostridia species.
-These toxins, types A through G, are the most potent neurotoxins known; paradoxically, they have been used therapeutically to treat spastic conditions (strabismus, blepharospasm, torticollis, tetanus) and cosmetically to The spores are ubiquitous; they germinate into vegetative treat wrinkles. bacteria that produce toxins during anaerobic incubation.
+These toxins, types A through G, are the most potent neurotoxins known; paradoxically, they have been used therapeutically to treat spastic conditions (strabismus, blepharospasm, torticollis, tetanus) and cosmetically to treat wrinkles.
+The spores are ubiquitous; they germinate into vegetative bacteria that produce toxins during anaerobic incubation.
 Industrial-scale fermentation can produce large quantities of toxin for use as a BW agent.
-There are three epidemiologic forms of naturally occurring botulism-foodborne, Botulinum could be delivered by aerosol or used to infantile, and wound, contaminate food or water supplies.
-When inhaled, these toxins produce a clinical picture very similar to foodborne intoxication, although the time to onset of paralytic symptoms after inhalation may actually be longer than for foodborne cases, and may vary by type and dose of toxin.
+There are three epidemiologic forms of naturally occurring botulism-food borne, infantile, and wound.
+Botulinum could be delivered by aerosol or used to contaminate food or water supplies.
+When inhaled, these toxins produce a clinical picture very similar to food borne intoxication, although the time to onset of paralytic symptoms after inhalation may actually be longer than for food borne cases, and may vary by type and dose of toxin.
 The clinical syndrome produced by these toxins is known as "botulism".